GRAPHIC-Nordic central banks join the 50 bps rate hike club | Business

 Norway and Sweden have joined the ranks of central banks opting for 50 basis-point interest rate rises, delivering their biggest policy tightening moves in two decades.

-1) the UNITED STATES The Federal Reserve vaulted to the top-hawk spot on June 15, raising the target federal funds rate by three-quarters of a percentage point to a 1.5%-1.75% range.
+1) UNITED STATES The Federal Reserve vaulted to the top-hawk spot on June 15, raising the target federal funds rate by three quarters of a percentage point to a 1.5%-1.75% range.

 2) NEW ZEALAND The Reserve Bank of New Zealand raised its official cash rate by 50 basis points (bps) to 2% on May 25, a level not seen since 2016.
 That was its fifth straight rate hike.